amarula/chatgpt-code-review-gerrit-plugin/README.md

 As with testing, setting the general log level to DEBUG in operational environments can lead to an excess of DEBUG messages from various sources in the Gerrit log file.
-The `selectiveLogLevelOverride` configuration option functions similarly to the `GERRIT_CHATGPT_TEST_FILTER_VALUE`, permitting the logging of specific messages below the current log level threshold.
+The `selectiveLogLevelOverride` configuration option functions similarly to the `GERRIT_AI_TEST_FILTER_VALUE`, permitting the logging of specific messages below the current log level threshold.

 For instance, to log all DEBUG messages from the `ClientMessage` and `ClientCommandExecutor` classes for a specific